 The Executive Committee should promptly send, to the Commissioners, a copy of any amendment made.

 The income and property of the Society, from whatever place or source derived, shall be applied solely towards the promotion and execution of the objectives of the Society as defined at paragraph 3 above, and no portion thereof shall be paid or transferred directly or indirectly in any manner by way of profit to any member of the Executive Committee or Society, providing that nothing herein shall prevent the payment in good faith of reasonable and proper repayment of out-of-pocket expenses incurred on behalf of the Society.

-The Executive Committee may appoint no fewer than 3 Trustees (and not more than 6 trustees) to hold any property held by or leases thereof or in trust for the Society.
+The Trustees will comprise the Honorary Officers of the Executive Committee and the entire Executive Committee will appoint no fewer than three additional Trustees (and not more than six trustees).
+The additional trustees may be appointed from outside the membership of the Society (although it would be expected that they would become members having been appointed).
+The Trustees shall provide governance and to hold any property held by or leases thereof or in trust for the Society.